quickbrnfx/medical-device-reference-platform/PROJECT_CHARTER.md

 ## Engineering Philosophy

-The Connected Physiological Monitor emphasizes deliberate engineering tradeoffs over feature completeness.
+The platforms emphasize deliberate engineering tradeoffs over feature completeness.

 Capabilities may be intentionally deferred when they introduce disproportionate complexity relative to the educational objectives of the reference platform.